edalorzo/reactive-learning/README.md

 I'm going to reproduce some of his examples here to reiterate my understanding while I try to build my own knowledge on top of his ideas and examples:

-Continuation Passing Style is way of writing code using only void functions.
-Instead of using a `return` statement we use a callback to provide the result to the caller.
+Continuation Passing Style is a way of writing code using only void functions.
+Instead of using a `return` statement we use a callback to provide the results back to the caller.

 Consider the following identity function, where we replace the `return` statement for a callback which for convenience we call `ret`.